KazAttarwala/HabitHero/README.md

    - Place it in the app directory

 4. Get an API key from Anthropic for Claude API access
-   - Add your api key in ApiConfig.kt
+   - Add your api key in local.properties file

 5. Build and run the project